Los Angeles County Board of Supervisors: Board expansion

 "Good-government" advocates have long supported the idea of expanding Board membership to reduce the size of each district, and establishing an elected County Executive as a check and balance on the Board's power, but voters have rejected such proposals every time they have appeared on the ballot.
 However, former supervisor Gloria Molina supported expansion of the Board (to potentially increase Hispanic representation), and former supervisor Zev Yaroslavsky supported both Board expansion and the creation of an elected County Executive, much like in King County, Washington.
+This would ultimately by Reintroduced by County Chair Lindsey Horvath and Supervisor Janice Hahn when the introduction of Measure G. Measure G is the measure amending the Los Angeles County Charter to create an elected county executive and the creation of an independent Ethics Commission along with increasing the Board of Supervisors from five to nine elected members.
+On November 12, 2024, LA County Voters Passed Measure G by 51% equivalent to 1,665,735 votes.
+This will increase the Board of Supervisors from five to nine elected members and the County Chair and CEO will now become the new County Executive with all Executive Power going to the new County Executive which will be effective in 2028 when the office of County Executive is created. and the expanded Board of Supervisors being elected in 2032.

 Cooperation with ICE agents in jails

 From 2005 to 2015, the board had a program, known as 287(g), that allowed federal U.S. Immigration and Customs Enforcement agents into county jails to determine whether inmates were in the country legally.
 After 2015, the board of supervisors and the Los Angeles County Sheriff's Department still cooperate with federal immigration agents.